WellSpot Benchmarks for Restaurants

 Healthy Employees and Menus Improve Your Restaurant’s Bottom Line

-Because so many of us enjoy spending time with family and friends dining out, restaurants have a great opportunity to impact the health of their communities.
-By implementing healthy new policies like adopting a comprehensive smoke-free policy, offering and promoting healthy menu options and offering healthier preparations at no upcharge, restaurants will make it easier for Louisiana residents to live well.
+Because so many of us enjoy dining out, restaurants have a great opportunity to impact the health of their communities.
+By implementing healthy new policies like going smoke-free, offering and promoting healthy menu options and offering healthier preparations at no upcharge, restaurants will make it easier for Louisiana residents to live well.

-By implementing changes to improve the health of your employees through our WellSpot Designation program, restaurants are equipped to play a role in positively impacting the health of the community.
+By implementing changes to improve the health of your employees through our WellSpot Designation program, restaurants can positively impact the health of the community.
 We support Louisiana restaurants by providing the resources and tools you need to encourage healthy habits like healthy eating, chronic disease management and prevention and quitting tobacco.

 Level-up Your Restaurant

 Restaurants that meet certain benchmarks can be designated as a Level 1, 2 or 3 WellSpot, with Level 1 being the highest.